 Yul files.
 Please read the (solidity documentation about Yul) which contain some code examples.

-You can use the language dropdown ( B. in image below) to switch the language.
+You can use the language dropdown (O. in fig 2) to switch the language.
 This dropdown list is only available for versions greater than or equal to

-The “fork selection” dropdown list ( C. in image below) allows to compile code against a specific ethereum hard fork.
+The EVM dropdown list (P. in fig 2) allows to compile code against a specific Ethereum hard fork.

 compiler default corresponds to the default hard fork used by a specific version.

-Metadata section will be a sub-section called settings.
-Open up the settings to see the hard fork’s name.
+Metadata section there will be a sub-section called settings.
+Open up the settings to see the EVM version’s name.

 According to the the Solidity Docs, “the optimizer tries to simplify complicated expressions, which reduces both code size and execution cost, i.e., it can reduce gas needed for contract deployment as well as for external calls made to the contract.”